StarArawn/bevy_tiled/README.md

 ## Events

+There are two events that you can listen for when you spawn a map.

-ObjectReadyEvent fires when an object has been spawned.
+- ObjectReadyEvent fires when an object has been spawned.

-It has:
+- MapReadyEvent fires when all objects and layers have been spawned.

+These both have:
+    pub map_entity_option: Option<Entity>,
     pub map_handle: Handle<Map>,

-and ObjectReadyEvent includes the entity for the object itself
+and ObjectReadyEvent additionally includes the entity for the object itself

 ## Hot reload